Ancient Roman symbols of monetary and weight units: Silver sestertius, quinarius and denarius

 The Denarius (denarius) first appeared in 268 BC and for a long time became the most common silver coin of ancient Rome, and then of the Western European states of the Middle Ages.
 Its weight was set at 4 scruples (4.55 g), and its denomination – at 10 asses.
 Hence the name of the coin, which literally means "consisting of ten", and its symbol – the Roman numeral X. As noted in the brief overview of the history of the ancient Roman coinage system, in 217 BC the denarius became equal not to ten, but to sixteen asses – "consisting of ten" turned into "consisting of sixteen", but retained its former name (it should be clarified that the payment of salaries to legionaries stationed in the provinces, even after the reform, continued in denarii at the rate of not 1:16, but 1:10 until the reform of Augustus).
 The unit symbol also remained unchanged – X, which appears on almost all denarii until 150 BC.
 Only on a small group of coins from 150 to 145 BC is the sign XVI minted.
-Then the symbol X appears again and in parallel – X. After 110 BC, value marks on denarii are not found except for very rare exceptions (the last denarius with the symbol X from Mattingly's catalog is dated to 81 BC).
-Harold Mattingly believed that coins with the sign X were minted for the provinces, while denarii with the sign X – for Rome itself.
+Then the symbol X appears again and in parallel – X. After 110 BC, value marks on denarii are not found except for very rare exceptions (the last denarius with the symbol 𐆖 from Mattingly's catalog is dated to 81 BC).
+Harold Mattingly believed that coins with the sign 𐆖 were minted for the provinces, while denarii with the sign X – for Rome itself.
 According to Karl Menninger, the symbol X began to be crossed out in order to distinguish the old denarius, which consisted of 10 asses, from the new one, consisting of 16.
-Thus, the symbol X became not a denomination designation, but a symbol of the currency unit itself – the denarius as an independent, and not derivative from the as denomination.
+Thus, the symbol 𐆖 became not a denomination designation, but a symbol of the currency unit itself – the denarius as an independent, and not derivative from the as denomination.
 The same conclusion is drawn by researchers of tablets from the British fort Vindolanda, written ancient Roman documents of the 1st–2nd centuries AD.
-The Quinarius (quinarius) is a silver coin weighing 2 scruples and equal to ½ denarius.
+The Quinarius (quinarius) is a silver coin weighing 2 scruples and equal to 1/2 denarius.
 Literally means "consisting of five", since in the period from 268 to 217 BC the quinarius was equal to 5 asses.
 Hence the symbol – the Roman numeral V (or V).